 5 – Open the Vent

-This is another step that most people don’t agree on when it comes to seasoning a new smoker.
+This is another step that most people don’t agree on.
 Some say the vent should remain open while others say to keep them closed.

-However, having the vent open since it facilitates enough ventilation and airflow which is very important in keeping the fire going.
-It’s also not advisable to smoke your new smoker when seasoning it.
+However, having the vent open facilitates enough ventilation and airflow which is very important in keeping the fire going.
+It’s also not advisable to use the smoker when seasoning it.

 6 – Set the Temperature